sanjidaKabirSrity/canva-headphone-react/README.md

 This website is used by the following companies:

+- Users will be able to view their orders in the dashboard on the headphone related e-commerce website
+- Users can rate the site, and the review will be displayed on the home page.
+- Admin can add or remove products and manage all orders.
+- Designed a headphone related website including login features.
-- Beautiful Features of various headphone
+- Beautiful Features of various headphone.
-- Headphone for All ages
-- Super Discount
-- Super Delivery System
+- Super Delivery System.
-- Happy Client
+- Happy Client.